-You can’t go wrong with this hardy shrub.
+You can’t go wrong with this hardy tree.
 Plant it in sun or light shade and leave it alone.
 It seems to thrive on neglect and will already bloom when it’s about 3 feet tall.
-You can fuss with it a bit to grow it as a tree, but it’s generally left to grow as a rounded shrub.
+You can fuss with it a bit to grow it as a single trunk tree, but it’s generally left to grow as a multi-trunked tree.
 The 5-part leaflet foliage on this 10-20 foot plant is a vibrant green all summer long, so even when not in bloom, it’s a great accent to your landscape.

 * Early spring bloom

 |Botanical Name||Aesculus pavia|